narayaralian/linux-configuration/README.md

 [Amazon Lightsail](https://lightsail.aws.amazon.com) is recommended for this project by Udacity.

 1. Log in to Lightsail.
 If you don't already have an Amazon Web Services account, you'll be prompted to create one.
-2. Once you're logged in, Lightsail will give you a friendly message with a robot on it, prompting you to create an instance.
+2. Once you're logged in, Lightsail will prompt you to create an instance.
 *A **Lightsail instance** is a Linux server running on a virtual machine inside an Amazon datacenter.*
 3. Choose an instance image: Ubuntu.
 There are two settings to make here.
 First, choose "OS Only" (rather than "Apps + OS").
 Second, choose Ubuntu as the operating system.
 4. Choose your instance plan: for this project, the lowest tier of instance is just fine.